 As an alternative to the PDF, Microsoft introduced an electronic paper format – XPS for creating and sharing documents.
 The format allows you to save and publish content in an easily viewable form.
 An XML Specification Paper (XPS) document can be created in any program you can print from, using a XPS Document Writer.
-The Microsoft XPS Document Writer (MXDW) is a print-to-file driver that enables a Windows application to create XML Paper Specification (XPS) document files on versions of Windows starting with Windows XP with Service Pack 2 (SP2).
-In short, it allows you to create .xps files in any program that has a print option.
+The Microsoft XPS Document Writer (MXDW) is a print-to-file driver that enables a Windows application to create XML Paper Specification (XPS) document files.
+It allows you to create .xps files in any program that has a print option.
 Once the XPS document is created and saved in XPS format, you cannot edit its contents.

-XPS Document writer, by default, comes installed on Windows Vista and later versions of Windows.
-For Windows XP with SP2 and Windows Server 2003, you can download the program.
+XPS Document writer or viewer, by default, comes installed on Windows Vista and later versions of Windows.

 How to Print to the XPS Document Writer